Hellbound: Hellraiser II: Box office

+Hellbound: Hellraiser II opened at #1 in June 1989 with about £575k and eventually reached roughly £1.74 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 41 out of 100, based on 13 critics, indicating "mixed or average" reviews.

-Roger Ebert of the Chicago Sun-Times described it as "some kind of avant-garde film strip in which there is no beginning, no middle, no end, but simply a series of gruesome images that can be watched in any order".
+Roger Ebert of the Chicago Sun-Times described it as "some kind of avant-garde film strip in which there is no beginning, no middle, no end, but simply a series of gruesome images that can be watched in any order", giving it half a star.
 Caryn James of The New York Times wished for more plot and fewer "silly" effects: "Ogling strange creatures is the film's true reason for being".
 In a more positive review, Chris Willman of the Los Angeles Times called it "faster and campier" than its predecessor, "more of an action/adventure picture this time around, if still an exceptionally grisly one".